-What does a typical day or week look like for a volunteer participating in Bon Secours Volunteer Ministry?
+What does a typical day like for a volunteer?

-Volunteer Formation: These weekly gatherings involve a staff member coming to the community and leading thought-provoking reflection and discussion, usually centered on one of the program pillars.
+Volunteer Formation: Weekly community gatherings involve a staff member guiding volunteers in reflection and discussion, centered on one of the program pillars.
 Throughout the year, the program staff and the volunteer community collaborate to make these times fruitful for everyone.
 Possibilities include hearing speakers, reading articles on justice issues, discussions on service in the service sites, watching documentaries, etc.

-Community Life Meetings: The volunteer community will gather regularly for community life meetings to provide space to discuss issues relevant to living daily life in the volunteer community, and to foster a more intentional lifestyle.
+Community Life Meetings: The volunteer community gathers regularly for community meetings to discuss issues relevant to living daily life in the volunteer community, and to foster a more intentional lifestyle.

-Retreats: Bon Secours volunteers are invited to participate in three retreats during the year.
+Retreats: Bon Secours volunteers participate in three retreats during the year.
 These retreats are planned for the fall, the winter, and the spring and are themed to reach volunteers where they are in their experience.
-All volunteers are invited to attend these gatherings to “retreat” from the routine for a few days to focus on and deepen their service experience.
+Volunteers go on retreat for a few days to focus on and deepen their service experience.